 Inside Scoops from the 2017 Wolfram Technology Conference

-November 1, 2017 — Swede White, Media & Communications Specialist
+November 1, 2017 — Swede White, Lead Communications Strategist, Public Relations

 Two weeks ago at the Wolfram Technology Conference, a diverse lineup of hands-on training, workshops, talks and networking events were impressively orchestrated over the course of four days, culminating in a one-of-a-kind annual experience for users and enthusiasts of Wolfram technologies.
 It was a unique experience where researchers and professionals interacted directly with those who build each component of the Wolfram technology stack—Mathematica, Wolfram|Alpha, the Wolfram Language, Wolfram SystemModeler, Wolfram Enterprise Private Cloud and everything in between.

 Users from across disciplines, industries and fields also interacted with one another to share how they use Wolfram technologies to successfully innovate at their institutions and organizations.
 It was not uncommon for software engineers or physicists to glean new tricks and tools from a social scientist or English teacher—or vice versa—a testament to the diversity and wide range of cutting-edge uses Wolfram technologies provide.